 What is ‘fit’?

-Fit means the linkage between what an MBA program has to offer and what strengths/ abilities/ experiences you need in order to achieve your goals.
-Your job is to find out the unique offerings of each program and determine how these will benefit your career goals and interests.
+Fit means the linkage between what an MBA program offers and what strengths/ abilities/ experiences you need to achieve your goals.
+Your job is to find out each program's unique offerings and determine how these will benefit your career goals and interests.

 Why is ‘fit’ important?

 There are several reasons why finding your fit is critical for you.
 First, it will help you find the right program.
-All programs are different from each other, so you want to be sure that you are in the right program where you will develop skills and networks that will last for many years.
-Also, you will be taking one or two years off from work and spending hundreds of thousands of dollars on tuition, so you will need to carefully weigh whether your MBA will prove to be a good ROI.
-Most importantly, finding your fit will help you build a strong application because you will be able to demonstrate in your essays, and later in your interview why their school is the best choice for you.
+All programs are different from each other, so you want to be sure that you are in the right program to develop skills and networks that will last for many years.
+You will also be taking one or two years off from work and spending hundreds of thousands of dollars on tuition, so you will need to carefully weigh whether your MBA will prove to be a good ROI.
+Most importantly, finding your fit will help you build a strong application because you will demonstrate in your essays and later in your interview why their school is the best choice for you.

 How to Determine your Fit?

-MBA is not only for the academic experience; it’s going to be a unique lifetime experience for you.
+MBA is not only for the academic experience; it will be a unique lifetime experience for you.
 What are your personal goals?
 What interests and hobbies you have that you would like to pursue during your MBA?
-Finding clubs and organizations that match your interests (sports, dance, cooking, community service, etc.) will also help you determine your fit with the school.
+Finding clubs and organizations that match your interests (sports, dance, cooking, community service, etc.) will also help you determine your school's fit.
 If you want to go to the school where not only you but your entire family can benefit from the international experience, then you should try to find the programs that are ideal for you as all programs have some variety of Partners Clubs or events for family members.

-In addition to researching the school’s strength in a particular industry (marketing, financé, etc.), you should try to find out if the school’s graduates have been successful in gaining employment in certain industries or functions, or in certain parts of the world.
-Have people who share your background and career passions been successful in getting into what you want to get into?
+In addition to researching the school’s strength in a particular industry (marketing, financé, etc.), you should try to determine if the school’s graduates have successfully gained employment in certain industries or functions or certain parts of the world.
+Have people who share your background and career passions successfully get into what you want to get into?
 What companies come to recruit on campus?
-If the companies you are interested in is doing the hiring at the program, what are your chances of landing that internship or job?
+If the companies you are interested in are hiring at the program, what are your chances of landing that internship or job?

 5. The School's Culture:

-It is critical to know that the school where you are going to spend the two extremely important years of your life matches your personality and values.
+It is critical to know that the school where you will spend the two significant years of your life matches your personality and values.
 The truth is that a top 10 or top 15 schools may not necessarily fit your personality.
 This is why it is important to visit the campus and talk with alumni of the program.
 Go check out the campus, meet faculty and staff, get to know students, explore student organizations, and explore the setting.
 Visiting the campus will offer you an understanding of how students interact with each other in class, on campus, and in social events.
 As you do more research, you will discover each school is suitable for different personality types.
-For example, Tuck features a small class size in a small-town setting, so it may be the right choice for people who prefer a more close-knit and highly involved community, whereas Stern provides a fast-paced environment within a major city setting, so it may work for the people who prefer a big city culture.
+For example, Tuck features a small class size in a small-town setting, so it may be the right choice for people who prefer a more close-knit and highly involved community.
+In contrast, Stern provides a fast-paced environment within a major city setting, so it may work for the people who prefer a big city culture.

 Thus, by putting time and thought into determining fit at your target programs from the beginning, you will make things easier for yourself.
-You will be able to address the ‘why our school’ question effectively and confidently in your essays and in your interview.
-Also, when the school offers you a seat, you will happily accept it as you will be getting what you wanted.
+You will be able to address the ‘why our school’ question effectively and confidently in your essays and your interview.
+When the school offers you a seat, you will happily accept it as you will be getting what you wanted.